TimonPost/cargo-unused-features/README.md

 This cargo tool allows you to find and prune enabled, but, [potentially](#3-some-things-to-keep-in-mind) unused feature flags from your project.

-Use `unused-features --help` to fetch more details about available subcommands and their configurations.
+Use `cargo unused-features --help` to fetch more details about available subcommands and their configurations.

 # 1. How to use